timvisee/dotfiles/README.md

 dotfiles are used to personalize your system and applications.
 These are mine.

 ### Installation
-The dotfiles can be compiled and installed with the `compile.sh` and `compile.bat` scripts depending on your system.
+The dotfiles can be installed with the `setup.sh` and `setup.bat` scripts depending on your system.